chroline/lynk/README.md

 # 🧑‍💻 Contributing

-Interested in contributing to the HandyDocs project?
+Interested in contributing to the lynk project?
 Thanks so much for your interest!
 We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

 # 📄 License